alvianzf/learn-to-code/README.md

 This is the repo for learning how to code.
 The lessons are dividied into several categories for easy reading.
 The lessons also includes some test scripts and sample codes to better understand the concept

-### ALgorithms
+### Algorithms
-Algorithms are a set of commands or rules that if run correctly, will produce consistent output everytime it is executed.
+Algorithms are a set of commands or rules that if run correctly, will produce consistent result everytime it is executed.
-In programming, an algorithm is expressed through a specific syntax that corresponds to the programming language (or prolang to be short)
+In programming, an algorithm is expressed through a specific syntax that corresponds to the programming language (or prolang to be short) and will always produce the same output given the same input.

 ### VueJs